 How To: Export to AutoCAD DWG or DXF format and maintain attributes

-- How to: Export Geodatabase Feature Classes to CAD
+- How To: Export Geodatabase Feature Classes to CAD

-- How to: Set Line Thickness when exporting to AutoCAD
+- How To: Set Line Thickness when exporting to AutoCAD

 - How To: Create AutoCAD BLOCKS with attributes from ArcGIS point features

-The better known method to convert feature attributes to CAD is to label the geodatabase feature class with appropriate labels in ArcMap, and convert those labels to annotation in the geodatabase.
-This can get very cluttered if there are several attributes to convert.
+The better known method to convert feature attributes to CAD is to label the geodatabase feature class with appropriate labels in ArcMap, and convert the labels to annotation in the geodatabase.
+This can get cluttered if there are several attributes to convert.
 The method outlined below provides instructions on managing multiple attribute conversions.

 Warning: If geodatabase annotation is to be exported to CAD, only create labels with the Standard Label Engine, not Maplex.
-Some annotation types, such as splines, that can be created with Maplex, are not supported in CAD programs so annotation created with Maplex should not be used for this purpose.
+Some annotation types, such as splines, that can be created with Maplex, are not supported in CAD programs so annotation created with Maplex must not be used for this purpose.

-Warning: Annotation stored in the map cannot be exported to CAD
+Warning: Annotation stored in the map cannot be exported to CAD.

 A more complex method for this conversion process is to create BLOCK entities in the output AutoCAD file and attach editable TAGs to the blocks to store attributes that can be accessed in AutoCAD.
-This process begins with creating a seed file in AutoCAD that contains the block name and definition, with associated TAG names that are to store attributes from the geodatabase feature class.
+This process begins with creating a seed file in AutoCAD that contains the block name and definition, with associated TAG names to store attributes from the geodatabase feature class.